version

 Rules that reference this variable, with their severity and what each rule detects:

-ver_000: Keep your instance updated to the latest minor/patch version for security and performance improvements. - CRITICAL
+- INFO Keep your instance updated to the latest minor/patch version for security and performance improvements.

-ver_002: Update to the latest patch release of your current major version. - CRITICAL
+- WARNING Update to the latest patch release of your current major version.

 Tuning guidance